 ISSUE AREA OF POTENTIAL IMPACT RECOMMENDATIONS to be large and as such the activities can impact negatively on the low intensity land use of extensive grazing.
 Biodiversity The following impacts/issues were identified that could affect the floristic and faunal attributes of the study area adversely: Potential impacts on the local and regional biodiversity; Potential impacts on sensitive/pristine habitat types; Potential impacts on threatened/protected species and habitat; Potential impacts on surrounding habitat and species; and Potential impacts on fauna species.
-Impacts of a cumulative nature include: Potential increase in habitat fragmentation (e.g. loss of migratory routes); and Potential increase in environmental degradation (e.g. loss of habitat quality). undertaken within the EIA phase in order to adequately assess the potential impacts on biodiversity as a result of the proposed project and recommend appropriate mitigation measures,
+Impacts of a cumulative nature include: Potential increase in habitat transformation (e.g. loss of habitat); Potential increase in environmental degradation (e.g. loss of habitat quality).
+A detailed assessment of the study area will be undertaken within the EIA phase in order to adequately assess the potential impacts on biodiversity as a result of the proposed project and recommend appropriate mitigation measures, where required.

 ISSUE AREA OF POTENTIAL IMPACT RECOMMENDATIONS Social The following are likely to have an impact on the social environment: Geographical change processes A temporary loss of cultivated and grazing land due to construction activities can be expected on neighbouring farms if associated infrastructure such as pipelines cross these farms. the presence of an OCGT plant and its associated infrastructure might prohibit future developments encroaching upon the plant footprint or pipeline servitudes, which means that land is lost for other development.
 Demographic change processes Influx of construction workers Influx of job seekers Institutional and empowerment change processes It is possible that the majority of the construction workforce would be sourced from outside the area due to the skills levels required.
 The construction workforce would then most probably be housed within a construction village.
-Socio-cultural processes If construction workers have dissimilar social practices than local residents, conflict can be expected. undertaken within the EIA phase in order to adequately assess the potential impacts on the social environment as a result of the proposed project and recommend appropriate mitigation measures, where required.
+Socio-cultural processes If construction workers have dissimilar social practices than local residents, conflict can be expected.
+A detailed assessment of the study area will be undertaken within the EIA phase in order to adequately assess the potential impacts on the social environment as a result of the proposed project and recommend appropriate mitigation measures, where required.